sunshine-tech/VietnamProvinces/README.rst

 Development
 -----------

 Currently, this project is making tool to crawl `GSO <gso_vn_>`_ data.
-It doesnot provide library as planned yet.

 Update data
 ~~~~~~~~~~~

-This data is not static.
+This data is not static (though rarely changes).
 In the future, when the authority reorganize administrative divisions, we need to crawl this data again from GSOVN website.
 Do:

 - Go to: https://www.gso.gov.vn/dmhc2015/ (this URL may change when `GSOVN <gso_vn_>`_ replaces their software).
 - Find the button "Xuất Excel".